Best Things To Do In Lake Bled, Slovenia

 - Bus.
-There is a bus station which is a few minutes’ walk from the lake site, and buses head to the capital from there on the hour, returning hourly, at half past the hour.
-The journey takes around 70 minutes in total and is certainly very picturesque.
+There is a bus station which is a few minutes’ walk from the lake site, and coaches head to the capital from there on the hour, returning hourly, at half-past the hour.
+The journey takes around 70 minutes in total and is indeed very picturesque.

 - Fly.
 You can fly into Ljubljana Airport and grab a direct shuttle bus from there to Bled, which takes around 70 minutes, depending on traffic.

 Book Your Slovenia Car Rental Here

 Lake Bled is an exciting, natural, and stunning area.
 Visitors are certainly spoiled for choice when it comes to things to see and do.
 Overall, this is a destination that is perfect no matter what month!
 Remember to pack accordingly, as the temperature can plummet during winter.